Configure EtherCAT Communication and Control Between NI PXI/cRIO and Nidec Unidrive Motor Drive

 • NI-Industrial Communications for EtherCAT

-For Kollmorgan and other NI supported third party brand motor drives, we can use NI LabVIEW Softmotion Module and SDI Plug-ins from the LabVIEW Tools Network to call some integrated APIs or Express VIs to develop our control and communication code.
+For Kollmorgan and other NI-supported third-party motor drives, we can use the NI LabVIEW Softmotion Module and SDI Plug-ins from the LabVIEW Tools Network to call integrated APIs or Express VIs to develop our control and communication code.

 Refer to:

-Note: The How-To steps are almost similar for PXI & CRIO platform, so this article just use PXI as example.
+Note: The How-To steps are similar for PXI & CRIO platforms.
+This article uses a PXI controller as an example.

-1. Create LabVIEW project and add Real-Time PXI controller in the network.
+1. Create a LabVIEW project, add a Real-Time PXI controller to the network, and connect to it.

 Picture1.png

-2. Make sure the NI-Industrial Communications for EtherCAT driver has been well installed in PXI RT controller.
+2. Make sure the NI-Industrial Communications for EtherCAT driver has been well installed on the PXI RT controller.

 Picture2.png

-3. In NI Max, configure the PXI controller Ethernet Adapter eth1 as "EtherCAT" Adapter mode.
-If you cannot find EtherCAT selection, you need to check your drivers and software environment.
+3. In NI MAM, set the PXI controller Ethernet Adapter eth1 as EtherCAT.
+If you cannot find the EtherCAT selection, you need to check your drivers and software environment.

 Picture3.png